woman counting cash

 Determine Your Eligibility

 Before you submit your disability claim application, the VA recommends that you take a few minutes to determine if you are eligible.
 To qualify for disability pay, you must currently have an illness or injury that affects your body or mind.
+It can be a mental or physical condition.
 You must also have:

 • Served on active duty, active duty training, or inactive duty training, and